 Széchenyi Thermal Baths

-A trip to Budapest would not be complete with a visit to one of the thermal baths.
+A trip to Budapest would not be complete without a visit to one of the thermal baths.
 One of the most interesting facts about Budapest is that, beneath the city, there are over 100 ancient springs.
 Of all the thermal baths in Budapest, I believe Széchenyi Thermal Baths is the best.

 You can visit during the morning or the afternoon, whatever works for you.
 But, I feel it’s better to enjoy the afternoon at the baths, as opposed to the morning.
 There’s something about relaxing in the afternoon sun that appeals to me!

 While at Széchenyi, you have to indulge yourself in the hot pools, sauna and ice baths too.
 There are so many pools and different rooms to check out, you could be here all day enjoying yourself!

 A visit to Andrássy Avenue is a great way to spend the end of your 3-day itinerary of Budapest.
 It is one of the main shopping streets in the city and is also lined with numerous cafes and restaurants.